• Skip to primary navigation

 It can sit out for several hours on the same day that it was made but after it has cooled down completely, you have about 2 hours at room temp before it should be stored in the fridge.
 Once in the fridge, it can last up to 5 days.
 Only let it sit at room temperature for 1-2 hours at a time as needed when serving.

-a close up of strawberry peach cobbler on a plate topped with ice cream
+strawberry peach cobbler on a plate topped with ice cream.

 📖 Recipe